IvanGutowskiSmith/DAB410AssignmentPythonWithUIStudentGrades/README.md

 ![image](https://github.com/user-attachments/assets/8b204d5a-1cb2-44e8-9121-2cf8499e2d7f)

 ## #running_tests
 Unit tests are located in 'test_statistics.py' in this program's root directory.
-Loading via Pycharm, right-click blank space and select 'run python tests', a console output will display test results.
+Loading via Pycharm, right-click empty space and select 'run python tests', a console output will display test results.
 Having a line of test code selected will run that specific test and not the whole test suite.
 ![img.png](img.png)